xanderstevenson/mistral-4-cisco/README.md

 - Webex notifications are automatically sent by `analyze_and_collab.py`:

-  - A summary message is always sent to a team Wbeex space.
+  - A summary message is always sent to a team Webex space.

   - An additional urgent alert message is sent to a designated individual if the network state is critical, ensuring timely awareness and response.